The Boy Fortune Hunters: 5. The Boy Fortune Hunters in Yucatán (1910)

-Lieutenant Allerton of the U.S. Navy obtained a 3-month leave and he, along with a Mayan named Chaka, ask Captain Steele for passage on the Seagull to Yucatán.
+Lieutenant Allerton of the U.S. Navy obtains a 3-month leave and he, along with a Mayan named Chaka, ask Captain Steele for passage on the Seagull to Yucatán.
 Allerton's mother and sisters are about to lose their mortgaged home, and Chaka knows of a hidden city where people from the lost continent of Atlantis live.
 They have gold and rubies that mean nothing to them, and Allerton wants to trade modern items to them for the precious items that can help his family keep their home.
 Sam and his friends Joe and Archie volunteer to go with him.
 They are joined by Ned Britton, Nux and Bryonia.
-Native tribes, including Chaka's people, are a danger, for they hate white people, but Allerton's uncle is an inventor who gave him wonderful items for protection and defense, such as an electrical device that knocks enemies unconscious.
-It is a perilous adventure, the boy fortune hunters and their companions are nearly sacrificed to the god of the sun, but they escape with treasure, and Lieutenant Alberton saves the family home.
+Native tribes, including Chaka's people, are a danger, for they hate white people, but Allerton's uncle is an inventor who gives him wonderful items for protection and defense, such as an electrical device that knocks enemies unconscious.
+It is a perilous adventure, and the boy fortune hunters and their companions are nearly sacrificed to the god of the sun, but they escape with treasure, and Lieutenant Alberton saves the family home.

 6. The Boy Fortune Hunters in the South Seas (1911)

-While in Australia Señor de Jiminez wants to buy the Seagull and use it to transport arms and ammunition to start a revolution in Columbia.
+While in Australia, Señor de Jiminez wants to buy the Seagull and use it to transport arms and ammunition to start a revolution in Columbia.
 He can't ship it as freight, since the U.S. doesn't allow merchant ships to transport arms for such a purpose.
-It is agreed to temporarily sell the Seagull to Señor de Jiminez for a $15,000 down payment, and then the ship would be returned once the arms were delivered, with the down payment kept.
+It is agreed to temporarily sell the Seagull to Señor de Jiminez for a $15,000 down payment, and then the ship will be returned once the arms are delivered, with the down payment kept.
 The cargo is stored, and they set off with Señor de Jiminez and his family, as well as Madam de Alcantara and her daughter Lucia.
 Joe Herring, now second mate, is interested in Lucia.
-A storm comes up while sailing in the South Seas, and the Seagull is damaged near Faytan island, close to where Nux (actual name Ketaha) and Bryonia (actual name Lauiki) are from.
+A storm comes up while sailing in the South Seas, and the Seagull is damaged near Faytan island, close to where Nux and Bryonia are from.
 Crew and passengers abandon ship and take life boats to Faytan.
 Bryonia declares the Pearl People live there, and they kill all outsiders who come to their island.
-The storm wedged the Seagull between rocks, so everyone re-boarded the ship, as that is the safest location.
+The storm wedges the Seagull between rocks, so everyone re-boards the ship, as that is the safest location.
 Among the military supplies for Columbia is a bi-plane that Sam and Joe borrow to scout the land.
 The two are captured, but escape after many adventures.
 The Seagull is able to leave Faytan, and sail to Bryonia and Nux's island for repairs.
-Bryonia is now the rightful island ruler, but he and Nux chose to remain as part of the Seagull's crew.
+Bryonia is now the rightful island ruler, but he and Nux choose to remain as part of the Seagull's crew.
 The cargo and passengers are taken to Columbia.
 Joe and Lucia exchange rings, and Joe promises Lucia he will see her again.